 • Environmental Conditions: Environmental factors such as temperature and altitude can impact the body’s energy expenditure during rest.
 High-altitude environments or extreme temperatures may require additional energy expenditure to maintain body temperature and perform regular physiological functions.

-See also How many calories in 2 large poached eggs
+See also How many calories are in a mini tootsie pop

 Understanding these multifaceted factors influencing caloric expenditure in the absence of physical activity can provide invaluable insights for individuals seeking to manage their weight, optimize their overall health, and make informed choices when it comes to maintaining a balanced lifestyle.